Theodore Roethke: Biography

 In 1952, Roethke received a Ford Foundation grant to "expand on his knowledge of philosophy and theology", and spent most of his time from June 1952 to September 1953 reading primarily existential works.
 Among the philosophers and theologians he read were Sören Kierkegaard, Evelyn Underhill, Meister Eckhart, Paul Tillich, Jacob Boehme, and Martin Buber.

 In 1953, Roethke married Beatrice O'Connell, a former student.
 Roethke was a heavy drinker and susceptible to bouts of mental illness, something not uncommon among American poets of his generation.
 He did not initially inform O'Connell of his repeated episodes of mania and depression, yet she remained dedicated to him and his work.
 She ensured the posthumous publication of his final volume of poetry, The Far Field, as well as a book of his collected children's verse, Dirty Dinky and Other Creatures, in 1973.
 From 1955 to 1956 he spent one year in Italy on a scholarship of the U.S.-Italy Fulbright Commission.

 In 1961, "The Return" was featured on George Abbe's album Anthology of Contemporary American Poetry on Folkways Records.
 The following year, Roethke released his own album on the label entitled, Words for the Wind: Poems of Theodore Roethke.

 In 1961, Roethke was chosen as one of 50 outstanding Americans of meritorious performance in the fields of endeavor, to be Guest of Honor to the first annual Banquet of the Golden Plate in Monterey, California.
 This was awarded by vote of the National Panel of Distinguished Americans of the Academy of Achievement.

-He suffered a heart attack in his friend S. Rasnics' swimming pool in 1963 and died on Bainbridge Island, Washington, aged 55.
+He suffered a heart attack in his friend S. Rasnics' swimming pool in 1963 and died on August 1, 1963, on Bainbridge Island, Washington, aged 55.
 The pool was later filled in and is now a zen rock garden open to the public at the Bloedel Reserve, a 150-acre (60 hectare) former private estate.
 There is no marker to indicate that the rock garden was the site of Roethke's death.